-Rafael is a passionate teacher and enjoys working with aspiring cellists as a faculty member at the University of Alberta and across the country at festivals including the Kincardine Music Festival, Southern Ontario Chamber Music Institute, and Music at Port Milford.
+Rafael is a passionate teacher.
+He enjoys working with aspiring cellists as a faculty member at the University of Alberta and across the country at festivals, including the Kincardine Music Festival, Southern Ontario Chamber Music Institute, and Music at Port Milford.

 Rafael lives in Edmonton with his wife, ESO cellist Meran Currie-Roberts, and their two children, Sam and Anastasia.
 Rafael gets very excited whenever the ESO plays the music of Dmitri Shostakovich – his music is what got Rafael completely hooked on classical as a teenager.